 - Life Technologies in a two-patent infringement case brought by Enzo Life Sciences relating to nucleic acid probe and array technology.
 (Enzo Life Sciences v.
 Life Technologies (D.Del.))

 - Apple in numerous matters.

 - Oracle in a multi-patent lawsuit related to cloud computing technology and Oracle databases.
-The case settled on favorable terms.
+Found key prior art and helped institute inter partes review of the patents-in-suit.
+Case settled on favorable terms.
 (Clouding IP v.
-Oracle Corporation (D. Del.))
+Oracle Corporation (D. Del.)

 - Musicmatch, Inc. (Yahoo!) in patent infringement lawsuit involving software protection technology.
 All asserted claims found invalid for lack of written description.
 (Tse v.
 Apple, et al. (N.D.
 Cal. after transfer from D. Md.))